What are ATMPs?

 A TEP has the following characteristics:

-– it is presented as having properties for, or is used in or administered to, human beings with a view to regenerating, repairing or replacing a human tissue.
+– be administered to human beings with a view to regenerate, repaire or replace a human tissue.

 Spherox – knee cartilage defects